We all know that volunteering is easier said than done, especially when time and energy are foundational to recovery from a substance use disorder.

 So how can you volunteer?

 Luckily, there are many websites that can instantly connect you with volunteer organizations or opportunities that are entirely tailored to you.
-For example, here are a couple specific to the Fenton and St. Louis area:
+For example, here are a couple specific to the Kirkwood and St. Louis area:

 All of these websites allow you to narrow the options and customize your search so that you can volunteer in a way that is realistic for you.
 What is especially important about this customization is finding a cause that you are passionate and motivated about.
 Find a volunteer opportunity that you know will feel meaningful and rewarding to you.